strongbox/strongbox/README.md

 # Introducion

-This project use [JSON Schema](http://json-schema.org/) definition to generate POJO presentation of various `NPM` metadata files, like `package.json`.
+This project is set of POJOs which is relevant for various `NPM` metadata files, like `package.json`.
+It use native [JSON Schema](http://json-schema.org/) to define and then generate Java classes.
+It also use [Jackson](https://github.com/FasterXML/jackson) as default JSON parser.

+# How to use

+	ObjectMapper mapper = new ObjectMapper();
+	Package packageDef = mapper.readValue(jsonInputStream, Package.class);